 Since these were not fancy parties, the colors were usually solid tones.
-In the fall and winter: black, mauve, purple, blue, sage green, and burnt orange.
-In the summer: Nile green (similar to jade), sunset orange, french blue (powder blue), white, and maize (light yellow) were the trends.
+In the fall and winter there was black, mauve, purple, blue, sage green, and burnt orange.
+In the summer Nile green (similar to jade), sunset orange, French blue (powder blue), white, and maize (light yellow) were the trends.

 These light, crispy, fabrics swished and swayed as a woman moved.
 The body was still but bell sleeves, tiered skirts, and long neck and belt ties added movement around the perimeter.

 Solid colored dresses with matching or contrasting trim were more common than prints for most of the 1920s.
 In spring and summer, patterns emerged in the form of small florals, geometric prints, windowpane, plaid, and polka dots.
 Decorative trim was usually in the form of embroidery, soutache, pintucks, smocking, neckties, belts, sashes, large collars, buttons, bows, and flowers.

 Because dress shapes were fairly simple, designers had to use beautiful fabrics with tasteful but minimal trim.
 Some embroidery on the cuffs, collars or skirts heightened the sophistication of the day dress.
 A large flower made of fabric or ribbon on the shoulder or hip was another simple adornment.
 Ruffles of fabric were not usually used on the skirt hem but instead down the bodice or skirt side.
 The true art of 1920s dress design was in the architectural placement of vertical and horizontal lines.